ariankk320/ariankk320/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently studying computer science
 - 💞️ I’m looking to collaborate on Microsoft
-- 📫 How to reach me @ariankukreja205@gmail.com
+- 📫 How to reach me msg here
 - 😄 Pronouns: Ariiii
 - ⚡ Fun fact: